Ring Warming Ceremony

 You can have only your close family passing the rings between each other, or all of your guests, depending on how many guests you have, there is no right or wrong way of doing it.

-With a more extensive guest list, this might not work, as the rings need to be back with the Celebrant in time to exchange, and you know how everyone loves to see the rings, so that might take some time.
+With a more extensive guest list, this might not work, as the rings need to be back with the Celebrant in time for the ring exchange, and you know how everyone loves to see the rings, so that might take some time.

 What about appointing a ring chaperone?

-Again another opportunity to include a guest in your Ceremony as well.
+Again another opportunity to include a guest in your wedding ceremony as well.

-The chaperone’s job is to make sure that the rings meet their destination at the allotted time.
+The chaperone’s job is to make sure that the rings be at their destination (with the celebrant) at the allotted time.

 Don’t lose the rings!